reaganrewop/tensorflow_gpu/README.md

                          $ nvidia-smi
                          $ sudo apt-mark hold nvidia-current
-                         The above comman will prevent future updates, therefore your driver will be stable All is done.
+                         The above comman will prevent future updates, therefore your driver will be stable

      ->  python3

      ->  pip
 	   => If you don't have pip install using the below commands

 		        $ sudo apt-get install python3-pip

 If you have all the above, then we are good to go.